entrptaher/node-paginate/readme.md

 ## Overview
 Front page:

 ![](https://i.imgur.com/M8HoUbU.png)

 Pagination Example:

 ![](https://i.imgur.com/rvvEJmR.png)

 ## Additional Changes
 Furthermore the following changes have been done with no relation to the tutorial,
+- Add readme
-- Updated all package versions.
+- Updated all package versions
-- Added nodemon as devDependency.
+- Added nodemon as devDependency
 - Added .gitignore
 - Added .prettierrc
-- Formatted using prettier on vscode.
+- Formatted using prettier on vscode
+- Adjusted image min-height
+- Added `prev` and `next` pagination
+- Use local bootstrap